Virus Updates: COVID Field Hospital Reopening in NYC; LA Nears New ‘Safer-at-Home' Order

 Over the weekend, the United States topped 12 million cases of COVID-19, according to a tally by NBC News, as the third wave's uncontrolled spread led the Centers for Disease Control and Prevention to renew calls for Americans not to travel for Thanksgiving.

-In total, 48 states, plus Washington D.C., Puerto Rico, the U.S. Virgin Islands, and Guam, are experiencing a percentage increase in cases from over the past 14 days.
-South Dakota and Hawaii are the only two states where cases have plateaued.
+In total, 47 states, plus Washington D.C. and Puerto Rico, and are experiencing a percentage increase in cases from over the past 14 days.
+North and South Dakota and Hawaii are the only states where cases have plateaued.

 Thus far, the U.S. has recorded more than 258,000 COVID-related deaths, according to NBC News.